Malnes/pantry/README.md

-# pantry
+# Pantry

-Home Assistant integration for tracking pantry made by chatgpt
+Home Assistant integration for tracking pantry made with chatgpt